-The Provost’s Office is committed to fostering the development of exciting UW collaborative research programs, especially those that are multidisciplinary, such as Centers, Institutes and Consortia.
-In collaboration with Departments and Schools/Colleges, the University endeavors to provide the institutional support that is often necessary or even required, to successfully compete for funds for multidisciplinary, multi-investigator, research programs.
-Although the Provost would like to be able to support every request for institutionaforl support, the resources available are of course limited, and thus it is necessary to establish guidelines that will help to ensure that these scarce resources are allocated in a fair, transparent and productive manner.
+The Provost’s Office is committed to fostering the development of exciting UW collaborative research programs, especially those that are multidisciplinary such as Centers, Institutes and Consortia.
+In collaboration with departments and schools/colleges, the University endeavors to provide the institutional support that is often required to successfully compete for funds for multidisciplinary, multi-investigator, research programs.
+Although the Provost would like to be able to support every request for institutional support, the resources available are of course limited, and thus it is necessary to establish guidelines to ensure that these scarce resources are allocated in a fair, transparent and productive manner.

-Typically, matching funds in the form of direct financial contributions and/or salary cost-sharing are provided only in clear instances where it is required by a funding agency, or necessary to be competitively successful.
-The department Chair can assist with determining whether a proposal meets the requirements for receiving cost-share funding.
+Matching funds in the form of direct financial contributions and/or salary cost-sharing are provided only in instances where it is specifically required by a funding agency, or necessary to be competitively successful as documented in the funding announcement or in writing from an agency official.
+The department chair can assist with determining whether a proposal meets the requirements for receiving cost-share funding.

 - Requests should be for items that contribute to infrastructure (equipment, core expertise).
 Salary and expendables may be supported if they are clearly essential to support the administrative infrastructure for the funded work, but are not allowable within the costing rules of the funding program.
 Salary requests must also include the cost of the associated benefits.

 - Documentation needs to be provided that cost-sharing is either required or expected.

 - Matching funds requests to the Provost’s Office should illustrate how the proposed program addresses one or more of the following criteria:

 - Is potentially transformational to a field or discipline at the national or international level.

 - Is potentially transforming to a critical area at UW.

 - Seeds a new effort with strong potential to excel at UW.